ratanakvlun/deluge-ltconfig/README.md

 ========

-ltConfig is a plugin for [Deluge](http://deluge-torrent.org) that allows direct modification to libtorrent settings and libtorrent preset support.
+ltConfig is a plugin for [Deluge](http://deluge-torrent.org) that allows direct modification to libtorrent settings and has preset support.

 This plugin adds a preference page to both GtkUI and WebUI.